 The total amount it should cost the student to go to school including tuition, room and board, fees, books and supplies, transportation, and personal/miscellaneous expenses.
 Cost of attendance may vary depending on the student’s program and residential status.

 A dependent student is not one of the following: at least 24 years old, married, a graduate or professional student, a veteran, a member of the armed forces, an orphan, a ward of the court, or someone with legal dependents other than a spouse.
-If you meet any of this criteria, you are considered a independent student for financial aid purposes.
+If you meet any of this criteria, you are considered an independent student for financial aid purposes.

 Federal regulations require all student borrowers to complete student loan entrance counseling.
 The purpose of the counseling session is to explain your rights and responsibilities of borrowing and to remind you of the importance of repaying the funds that have been borrowed.
 Remember to borrow only what you need and to borrow responsibly.
 The entrance counseling required to receive your loans is not the same as the financial awareness counseling.